Fuskia/hacker_news_scraper_test/README.md

 ## Prerequisites

-The program can be executed on any operating system (Linux, Windows, Mac OS X,).
+The program can be executed on any operating system (Linux, Windows, Mac OS X).

-The only requirement to run the it is to have Java 8 installed.
+The only requirement to run it is to have Java 8 installed.

 Make sure you're installing JDK 1.8.